komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 Indicator parameters separated by commas.

-Order and type of parameters must match the original order and type of indicator parameters.<br/>
+Order and type of parameters must match the original order and type of indicator parameters.

 String parameters must be enclosed in single quotes.

 **Warning!** Indicators with "parameters groups" can't be used with parameters specified!